neondatabase/website/content/guides/self-hosting-umami-neon.md

 ## Summary

-In this guide, you learned how to run your own Umami analytics instance for analytics with Fly.io, powered by Neon postgres as your serverless database.
+In this guide, you learned how to run your own Umami analytics instance for analytics with Fly.io, powered by Neon postgres as your database.

 <NeedHelp />